Keeping Your Baby in a Rear-Facing Car Seat

 Parents usually still have questions about riding rear-facing.
 What if my baby’s legs are touching the back of the seat?
 What if my child wants to start sitting forward-facing already?

-You should be able to keep your child riding rear-facing until age 2 or higher, depending on how fast your child grows.
+You should be able to keep your child riding rear-facing until age 4 or higher (but as a bare minimum, 2 years old), depending on how fast your child grows.
 The fact of the matter is: a rear-facing car seat offers the best protection for your child and that protection should be maximized for as long as possible.
 Keeping your child riding in the rear-facing position is the safest choice you can make in terms of child passenger safety.

 If you’re in need of a rear-facing car seat, or would just like to ask for more advice on keeping your child in the rear-facing position, then don’t hesitate to call us at Taxi Baby!
 We want to make sure that traveling with your child will be safe and stress-free.
 Our team would be glad to assist you with any of your child passenger needs!